-After losing the opportunity to kill the Holy Prophetpbuh , the Meccans were furious at the spread of Islam in Medinah.
-The Meccans started to interfere with the Muslims’ right to pilgrimage and also instigated the people of Medinah against the Holy Prophetpbuh .
+After losing the opportunity to kill the Holy Prophetsa , the Meccans were furious at the spread of Islam in Medinah.
+The Meccans started to interfere with the Muslims’ right to pilgrimage and also instigated the people of Medinah against the Holy Prophetsa .

 They changed their normal caravan routes and started going through tribal areas around Medinah to rouse the tribes against the Muslims.

 In the year 624 C.E., two years after the Hijrah, Abu Sufyan was bringing a commercial caravan back from Syria.
 The Muslim scouts were keeping an eye on the caravan just in case it posed any threat to Medinah.
 After Abu Sufyan saw the Muslim scouts he became frightened and sent a messenger to Mecca to bring an adequate force to safeguard the caravan.

 When the Chiefs of Mecca learned that their goods laden caravan was in possible danger, they quickly gathered a well-armed and well-equipped army of more than a thousand warriors.
 The army set out from Mecca under the leadership of Abu Jahal to confront the Muslims.
 When the Holy Prophetsa learned of the Meccans’ intentions, he gathered some 310 Muslims from among the Mohajireen and Ansar and set forth from Medinah.
 The Muslims camped for the night at a place called Badr, a few miles south west of Medinah.
 Early on the morning of March 13, 624 C.E., the Holy Prophetsa arranged his small army into ranks and files and delivered a brief address on Jihad, fighting in the cause of God.